 Promotions display as a clickable note that states 'special offer'.
 When you click, more details about the promotion appear.
 Adding promotions is free, but any cost-per-click rates still apply.
 Promotions are available in the following countries: Australia, France, Germany, India, the UK, Canada, and the US.
 You must have a Google Merchant Center account with an active products feed to add promotions.

 The Google Manufacturer Center

 - To be able to show correct and high-quality product information across all your sales channels.

 - Your branding and messaging to be consistent – be brand-compliant.

 - To be able to increase sales across all your key retail partners.

 The Google Manufacturer Center is intended to let brand manufacturers correctly represent products to shoppers on Google Shopping and other Google services.
 The Manufacturer Center is only available to manufacturers, brand owners, and brand licensors.

-This way, the Google Manufacturer Center lets you take control of your brands' product information such as high-quality images, optimised product titles, descriptions and videos.
+This way, the Google Manufacturer Center lets you take control of your brands' product information, such as high-quality images, optimized product titles, descriptions and videos.
 This product information provided by you as 'the single truth' will then also be used in seller and reseller ads, containing all the relevant and up-to-date info.

 Upload Products with Data Feed